alex-ackroyd/datascience/README.md

 # datascience
-Purpose of the Data Science Portfolio
+This repository is Alex Ackroyd's Data Science Portfolio

 ### Github Conventions
-Notes about repository conventions
+All content in this repository is either original used/embellished with attribution.

 ### Conda Environment
-Notes about conda environment
+The .\envConfig\DataScienceEnvPy37.yml file can be used to recreate a conda environment with the required dependencies to run the code in this repository.
+Navigate to the directory with the .yml file and then use this conda command to create the environment: 'conda env create -f DataScienceEnvPy37.yml'